Improving Visual Representation Learning through Perceptual Understanding: Experiments

 \textbf{Object detection and semantic segmentation.} For object detection, we fine-tune a Mask R-CNN head on MS-COCO with the results shown in Table~\ref{tab:coco_ade20k}.
 Our best method achieves $53.5$ AP\textsuperscript{box} using a ViT-B architecture, which outperforms the previous best reported result of MAE trained with ViT-B by $3.2$.
 Similarly, for semantic segmentation, we fine-tune an UperNet head on ADE20K with the results shown also in Table~\ref{tab:coco_ade20k}.
 Again using a ViT-B architecture, here we obtain up to $50.4$ mIOU, $1.2$ higher than for MAE.

-\textbf{Impact of perceptual loss term. } When training a baseline adversarial loss LS-GAN without a perceptual loss term, we are unable to train a model that performs better than the baseline MSE loss~\cite{MaskedAutoencoders2021} and observe clear stability issues during training.
+\textbf{Impact of perceptual loss term.} When training a baseline LS-GAN without a perceptual loss term, we are unable to train a model that performs better than the baseline MSE loss~\cite{MaskedAutoencoders2021} and observe clear stability issues during training.
 However, with an MSG-GAN loss training is much more stable.
-For ViT-B with adversarial and reconstruction loss only we obtain a $1.1\%$ boost over the baseline MSE loss for image classification.
-However, this remains less than the $1.7\%$ boost with perceptual component added (refer to Table~\ref{tab:imagenet1k}).
-An even larger gap is observed for ViT-L ($0.6\%$ vs $1.3\%$ boost).
-This suggests the perceptual loss term plays an important role not only for training stability but also is a large driver of performance. \textbf{Impact of multi-scale MAE. } Training with a multi-scale loss without updating the MAE architecture as described in Section~\ref{msg_mae_model} results in a drop of performance of over $2\%$ for image classification as seen in Table~\ref{tab:imagenet1k}, with a similar drop also observed for object detection and semantic segmentation in Table~\ref{tab:coco_ade20k}.
+Referring to Table~\ref{tab:imagenet1k}, for ViT-B with adversarial and reconstruction loss only we obtain a $1.1\%$ boost (a \emph{vs.}\ c) over the baseline MSE loss for image classification.
+However, this remains less than the $1.7\%$ boost (a \emph{vs.}\ b) with perceptual component added.
+An even larger gap is observed for ViT-L ($0.6\%$ \emph{vs.}\ $1.3\%$ boost).
+This suggests the perceptual loss term plays an important role not only for training stability but also is a large driver of performance.